DataDog/documentation/content/en/synthetics/private_locations/_index.md

 ### Docker

-Private locations are Docker containers that you can install anywhere inside your private network.
-You can access the [private location worker image][3] on Google Container Registry.
+The private location worker is shipped as a Docker container.
+The official [Docker image][3] is available on Docker Hub.
 It can run on a Linux based OS or Windows OS if the [Docker engine][4] is available on your host and can run in Linux containers mode.

 ### Datadog private locations endpoints